Eric Corriel Studios

 Photo by Kekio Niwa

-It is scientific fact that we are living between ice ages.
+It is a scientific fact that we are living between ice ages.
 These abnormally warm periods, known as interglacial periods, last anywhere from 12,000 to 50,000 years (Wikipedia).
 It is generally accepted that we are already over 11,000 years into the current interglacial period.
 While it is unknown whether climate change will accelerate or delay the onset of the next ice age, it is known that the climate will change and that, it's quite possible that one day perpetual snows will pile sheet of ice upon sheet of ice until mile-thick glaciers stretch from the Arctic Circle to New York Harbor.

 Photo by Keiko Niwa